 Depression symptoms can also be managed by psychotherapy, particularly that focuses on cognitive behavioral therapy.

-This helps in mood-boosting, and behavior management and helps avoid the majority of depression symptoms.
+This helps in mood-boosting, behavior management, and helps avoid the majority of depression symptoms.

 When you’ve controlled your depression, you can properly focus on diabetes treatment.